- Loneliness and Social Isolation

 Show Compassion to Others

 It might seem counterintuitive, but if you are struggling yourself, sometimes offering help to others who are feeling lonely can make you feel less lonely yourself.
 Make a phone call, send a text, send a letter, or comment on someone's social media posts.
 Be supportive and offer words of encouragement.

-As a reminder to all Stanislaus State students, Psychological Counseling Services are still available to students.
-PCS is now doing telehealth sessions therapy.
+As a reminder to all Stanislaus State students, Counseling & Psychological Services are still available to students.
+CAPS is now doing telehealth sessions therapy.

 To learn more about COVID-19 visit: California ALL Your Actions Save Lives